 FINALIST Best Sound Design (Dane Alexander), Matilda Awards 2016 (HANAKO)

 FINALIST Best Actress (Kimie Tsukakoshi), Matilda Awards 2016 (HANAKO)

 FINALIST Best Emerging Artist (Masako Mizusawa), Matilda Awards 2016 (HANAKO)

 FINALIST Best Director (Caroline Dunphy), Matilda Awards 2016 (Motherland)

 Motherland by Katherine Lyall-Watson and directed by Caroline Dunphy is based on the true story of the Australian woman who married an exiled Russian Prime Minister and saved him from the Nazis in WWII.
 Motherland premiered at Metro Arts in 2013 before touring nationally in 2016.

 SAND is the first in a series of flexible, hands-on, all-ages, all-abilities workshops and installations.
 Fun, messy & inspiring!
 Professional artists engage with your community to activate public or private spaces as they deliver contemporary multi-art form participatory workshops.

 HANAKO by Katherine Lyall-Watson and Caroline Dunphy is a hyper-realistic fantasy of a girl’s journey from a traditional Japanese Noh play into an east-west inspired future world.
 HANAKO premiered at the Brisbane Powerhouse as part of Brisbane Festival 2016.

-Rovers is a celebration of women’s lives and stories.
+Rovers celebrates women’s lives and stories.
 Woven from true stories and wild machinations, this rigorous and poetic work resonates with audiences of all ages.
-Rovers is a contemporary comedy-drama and a nimble two-hander that has audiences laughing, crying and celebrating the grit and daring of women trailblazers.
+Rovers is a contemporary comedy-drama and a nimble two-hander that celebrates the grit and daring of women trailblazers.